Skip to main contentSkip to navigationSkip to footer

 Found this calculator useful?
 Help us keep PayCal free for all Australians

-Latest update (17 March 2026): The Reserve Bank of Australia (RBA) has raised the cash rate target by 25 basis points to 4.10% at its March 2026 meeting.
+Latest update (17 March 2026): The Reserve Bank of Australia (RBA) raised the cash rate target by 25 basis points to 4.10% at its March 2026 meeting.
 The Board noted that inflation picked up materially in the second half of 2025 and that there is a material risk inflation will remain above target for longer than previously anticipated.
 The decision, passed by majority (5-4), cited tightening labour market conditions, stronger private demand, sharply higher fuel prices driven by the Middle East conflict, and rising short-term inflation expectations.

 Read the official RBA media release (17 March 2026)